evalapplydotorg/tblm-private/content/posts/2018-02-11-untitled-by-abhijit-khandkar.md

 ---
-title: //a mug hung around their necks like the curse of Ashwaththama// – by Abhijit Khandkar
+title: '//a mug hung around their necks like the curse of Ashwaththama//'
 author: "Abhijit Khandkar"
 type: post
 date: 2018-02-11T13:32:09+00:00